blueapron/Mandoline/README.md

 }
 ```

-The last delegate function that can be used by a consumer of this view is the `configure` function that is called in `collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell` for customization.
+There is also a `configure` function that is called in `collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell` for customization of `UICollectionViewCell`s.

 ``` swift
 func configure(cell: UICollectionViewCell, for: IndexPath) {